-Gonadotropin injections are administered subcutaneously (under the skin with a very small needle).
-These medications can’t be taken orally, as the protein contained in the hormones would be destroyed during digestion.
+Ovarian stimulation injections are administered subcutaneously (under the skin with a very small needle).
+These medications can’t be taken orally because the protein contained in the hormones would be destroyed during digestion.
 Depending on your situation, our euroCARE IVF doctor will determine the type and dosage of the fertility drugs you need in order to develop a given number of eggs for retrieval.

 During the stimulation phase, our patients undergo regular ultrasound exams and blood tests in order to determine the size of the egg follicles (the sacs where the eggs grow) in the ovaries and to ensure that the ovaries are not at risk of developing ovarian hyperstimulation syndrome (OHSS).
-When it is determined that the eggs are mature, patients receive an injection of hCG (human chorionic gonadotropin) also known as trigger shot.
-This hormone stimulates the release of the egg (ovulation) and the production of progesterone, which is important for pregnancy.
-34-36 hours after the hCG injection, an egg retrieval procedure will be carried out at the IVF clinic in Cyprus.
+When it is determined that the eggs are mature, patients receive an injection of hCG (human chorionic gonadotropin) also known as a trigger shot.
+This hormone stimulates the release of eggs in the ovaries (ovulation).
+34-36 hours after the hCG injection, an egg retrieval procedure will be carried out at our IVF clinic in Cyprus.

 Are Fertility Drugs Safe?